wgrahamb/modelingLibrary/README.md

      these things will contain: fire control using a three dof, guidance modes, waypoint scheduling, and various control theories.
 Whatever guidance is used will have to be applied to the three dof model as well.
+     - Once the navigator is complete in the PY_5DOF_MOCK_HELLFIRE, it can be ported to CPP.
+Probably will just use inertial navigation over hybrid.
 - PY_5DOF_MOCK_HELLFIRE
      - Clean comments.
      - Five Dof Dynamics Engine: